 (a) the long-term goals of the EOPS program in supporting the goals of the college and the goals adopted for EOPS by the Board of Governors. (b) the objectives of the EOPS program to be attained in the fiscal year for which EOPS funds are allocated. (c) the activities to be undertaken to achieve the objectives, including how the college plans to meet the standards set forth in Articles 3, 4, and 5 of this Chapter. (d) an operating budget which indicates the planned expenditures of EOPS funds, and of other district funds to be used to finance EOPS activities. (e) the number of students to be served. (f) an evaluation of the results achieved in the prior year of funding.

-56274.
+§ 56274.
 Deadlines.

 The Chancellor's Office shall annually establish a final date for the submission of EOPS plans and shall notify districts of this date and distribute the forms for the submission of the plan not less than 90 days prior to that date.
 Applications and plans received after that date shall be returned to the applying district without evaluation or consideration.

-56276.
+§ 56276.
 Review and Approval of District Plans.

 All plans and requests for funding submitted on or before the deadline shall be reviewed and evaluated by the Chancellor.
 The Chancellor shall approve plans for funding in whole or in part.

-56278.
+§ 56278.
 Program Evaluation by the Chancellor.

 Each college having an approved plan shall participate annually in an evaluation of the effectiveness of the program which shall be conducted by the Chancellor.
 The annual evaluation may include on-site operational reviews, audits, and measurements of student success in achieving their educational objectives.

-56280.
+§ 56280.
 Priorities in Serving Students.

 Each plan shall incorporate the priorities of this Section in the order presented when serving students from among those who are eligible pursuant to Section 56220.
 The purpose of these priorities is to ensure that colleges strive to achieve and maintain a racial, ethnic, and gender composition among income eligible students served which matches the racial, ethnic, and gender composition by income group of eighteen years and above who reside in the college service area.